microsoft/pxt/docs/extensions/pxt-json.md

     installedVersion?: string;
     targetVersions?: TargetVersions; // versions of the target/pxt the extension was compiled against

-    conditionalFiles?: Map<string[]>; // files loaded only when relevant extension is already present
+    fileDependencies?: Map<string>; // exclude certain files if dependencies are not fulfilled

     testFiles?: string[];
     testDependencies?: Map<string>;